 College of Education — Director of Information Technology

 College of Agriculture and Life Sciences

 - Director of Academic Support Services

-College of Textiles – Assistant Dean for Information Technology
+Wilson College of Textiles – Director of Information Technology & Operations

 Internal Audit – IT Internal Auditor

 - Head of Information Technology

 - Associate Director for the Digital Library